netket/netket/docs/docs/custom_models.md

 ## Commonalities

 Whatever the framework you pick, your model must be able to accept batches of states, so 2-Dimensonal matrices {code}`(B,N)` where $N$ is the number of local degrees of freedom in the hilbert space (spatial sites) and $B$ is the number of batches.
 The result *must* be a {code}`(B,)` vector  where every element is the evaluation of your network for that entry.

-If you have a model that is differnt to write in such a way to act on batches, you can use [jax.vmap](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap) to vectorize it.
+If you have a model that is difficult to write in such a way to act on batches, you can use [jax.vmap](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap) to vectorize it.

-Your model will be compilde with `jax.jit`.
+Your model will be compiled with `jax.jit`.
 Therefore in general you should NEVER (unless you know what you are doing) use {code}`numpy`, but rather {code}`jax.numpy` inside of it.
 If you want to understand why, read [Jax 101 guide](https://jax.readthedocs.io/en/latest/jax-101/index.html) ( however, even if you don't care, we think it's hard to us a tool you don't undrstand: so at least rad [Jax for the Impatient](https://flax.readthedocs.io/en/latest/notebooks/jax_for_the_impatient.html), which is shorter).

 ### Defining models: init and apply functions